The best early Prime Day deals for 2023 | Engadget

 Blink Mini

-A two-pack of Blink Mini security cameras is on sale for $34 right now, or you can get one for only $18.
-While these cameras are wired, they have most of the same features as the standard wireless Blink cameras including 1080p video recordings and support for two-way talk and motion alerts.
-Most other Blink wireless cameras are on sale right now as well, allowing you to deck out your whole space with multiple cameras for much less than usual.
+Prime members can get a two-pack of Blink Mini security cameras for $34 right now.
+Single cameras are also on sale for $18.
+While these Blink cameras are wired, they have most of the same features as the standard wireless models, including 1080p video recording, motion alerts and support for two-way talk.
+Several other Blink wireless cameras are on sale as well.

-Amazon will give Prime members a $5 promotional credit when you buy an eGift card valued at $50 or more before July 10th.
-You must use the promo credit by August 25, 2023, but there’s a wide range of stuff you can use it on.
-The only things you cannot buy with the promo credit are items sold by third-party merchants and e-books.

-Amazon’s huge Ring early Prime Day sale includes a bundle that gives you the Ring Video Doorbell plus an Echo Show 5 for only $65.
-Considering the Video Doorbell by itself is going for $55 as an early Prime Day deal, that means you’ll only spend $10 on the Show 5 if you opt for the bundle.
-Now’s a good time to add to your existing Ring security system, or start from scratch, while most of the lineup is up to half off for Prime members.

 Amazon Kindle Unlimited 3-month membership